How to Open a Corporate Bank Account in Indonesia

 Factors to Consider When Opening a Corporate Bank Account in Indonesia

 Before you decide on your bank of choice for your corporate bank account, there are some factors to consider.
-It is important that you choose a bank that aligns to your financial needs, else you will need to spend time and effort to switch banks.
+You must choose a bank that aligns with your financial needs, or else you will need to spend time and effort to switch banks.

 Some of the factors to consider and questions to ask yourself are:

-• Internet banking services – do they provide internet banking services, and if so, is the online banking platform intuitive and easy to use?
+1. Internet banking services – do they provide Internet banking services, and if so, is the online banking platform intuitive and easy to use?

-• Reputation – do they have any track records that are undesirable such as scams, frauds, etc.?
+6. Reputation – do they have any undesirable track records such as scams, frauds, etc.?

 Here are some of the fees that you may want to check with your shortlisted banks to help in making your decision: